Dates & Registration

 Learn the challenges and rewards of being a Camp Sealth staff member through this volunteer, junior staff position.
 You’ll assist counselors, activity specialists, and support staff while learning about all aspects of the job.
 LEADs, standing for Lead, Engage, Act, and Discover, attend one week of training at the beginning of the summer and then volunteer for up to four additional sessions throughout the summer.
 As volunteers, LEADs are placed as assistant cabin leaders, activity leaders, and support staff.

-Camp Sealth LEADs must be entering grades 11 or 12 in fall 2019.
+Camp Sealth LEADs must be entering grades 11 or 12 in fall 2023.
 Prior completion of the CIT/RSIT program is highly recommended but not required.
-In addition, we strongly recommend that LEAD applicants participate in at least 20 hours of Camp Fire’s school-year Teen Programs, or similar/comparable programs focusing on leadership and community service.
+In addition, we strongly recommend that LEAD applicants participate in Camp Fire’s school-year Teen Programs, or similar/comparable programs focusing on leadership and community service.

 What to Expect

-After completing the training week, LEADs will then volunteer for three additional weeks throughout the summer.
+After completing the training week, LEADs will then volunteer for two, three, or four additional weeks throughout the summer.
 These weeks are coordinated in advance, and you may choose the weeks that you volunteer – they do not need to be consecutive.
 We can’t guarantee your first choice for volunteer sessions, but we will make every effort to work with your schedule.